 PIE (Partners in Education) Program designed to facilitate communication between first-year students and their families.
 Through written consent of the student, members will have increased access to their student's information.

-Postbaccalaureate Nondegree seeking student who has earned a bachelor's degree and wishes to take additional courses but not pursue an additional undergraduate degree or a graduate degree.
+Postbaccalaureate A nondegree seeking classification of student who has earned a bachelor's degree and wishes to take additional classes but not pursue an additional undergraduate degree or a graduate degree.

 Prerequisite Specific requirements that must be met prior to enrolling in a given class.
 Prerequisites may consist of courses, test scores, or enrollment in a specific program of study.